Tsugi321/Active-Directory/README.md

 22. Restart target vm and log into newly made user

-23. configure kali linux using the set ip address (rightclick network icon > edit connections > select first profile > select cog icon > select ipv4 settings > change method to manual > add planned ip address > dns server 8.8.8.8 > save > disconect the internet > connect back to the same internet)
+23. Configure kali linux using the set ip address (rightclick network icon > edit connections > select first profile > select cog icon > select ipv4 settings > change method to manual > add planned ip address > dns server 8.8.8.8 > save > disconect the internet > connect back to the same internet)

-24. update kali, make new directory and install hydra (Open terminal on the desktop > sudo apt-get update && sudo apt-get upgrade -y > mkdir ad-project > sudo apt-get install -y hydra
+24. Update kali, make new directory and install hydra (Open terminal on the desktop > sudo apt-get update && sudo apt-get upgrade -y > mkdir ad-project > sudo apt-get install -y hydra

-25. access rockyou wordlist and move it to the new directory (cd /usr/share/wordlists/ > sudo gunzip rockyou.txt.gz > cp rockyou.txt ~/Desktop/*directory name* > cd ~/Desktop/*directory name*)
+25. Access rockyou wordlist and move it to the new directory (cd /usr/share/wordlists/ > sudo gunzip rockyou.txt.gz > cp rockyou.txt ~/Desktop/*directory name* > cd ~/Desktop/*directory name*)

 26. Copy the first 20 lines into a new file and add the targeted password into the new file